Lbouzar/Tp-git/README.md

 ## Usage

-This gitHub project is actually not useful.
-It just shows how I can initialize and configurate a git repository.
+This gitHub project is an empty project (code speaking).
+It shows how I can initialize and configurate a git repository.

 <!-- CONTRIBUTING -->
 ## Contributing